o-x-y-g-e-n/bestuxschool/content/posts/2021-05-16--rochester-institute-of-technology/index.md

 menuTitle: Rochester Institute of Technology
 title: Master of Science Degree in Human-Computer Interaction
 subTitle: Rochester Institute of Technology is a private research university in the town of Henrietta in the Rochester, New York metropolitan area.
-description: Learn everything about pursuing your masters in Human Computer Interaction from Rochester Institute of Technology
+description: Learn everything about pursuing your Master of Human Computer Interaction from Rochester Institute of Technology
 cover: logo.jpg
 category: "US"
 ---

-# Masters in Human Computer Interaction (HCI) [🔗](https://www.rit.edu/study/human-computer-interaction-ms)
+# Master of Human Computer Interaction (HCI) [🔗](https://www.rit.edu/study/human-computer-interaction-ms)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Sp2rCO5aPug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### About Master in Human Computer Interaction (HCI) - Rochester Institute of Technology
+### About Master of Human Computer Interaction (HCI) - Rochester Institute of Technology
 ---
 |   |   |
 |---|---|